Control variates for variance-reduced ratio of means estimators: Introduction

 The classical coefficients for mean estimation, or those of \cite{gordon_efficient_1982}, can in fact increase the variance of the ratio of means estimator with certain correlation structures, as they are not both derived to minimize the variance of the ratio.
-This paper introduces new optimal coefficients that theoretically guarantee variance reduction as they are jointly optimized to minimize the variance of the estimator. \\
+Because these methods optimize coefficients independently or sequentially, they operate within a limited parameter subspace that may exclude the global minimum.
+This deviation from the optimal control variates coefficients can result in a significant loss of efficiency.
+This paper introduces new optimal coefficients that guarantee variance reduction as they are jointly optimized to minimize the estimator's variance, approximated by the Delta method.
+The proposed closed-form optimal coefficients extend the classical variance reduction guarantees of control variates from simple means to ratio of means estimators. \\

 The paper is organized as follows.
-In Section \ref{sec:CV}, the control variates method is presented for mean estimation, both in its exact and approximate forms, and for ratio of means estimation.
-Section \ref{sec:contrib} introduces the new optimal coefficients for variance-reduced ratio of means estimators using control variates.
+In Section \ref{sec:CV}, the control variates method is presented for mean and ratio of means estimation, covering both exact and approximate forms for each.
+Section \ref{sec:contrib} introduces the new optimal coefficients for variance-reduced ratio of means estimators using control variates, along with an elliptical stability condition for variance reduction.
 In Section \ref{sec:simu}, simulation results are presented, illustrating extreme correlation structures and their impact on variance reduction.
-Finally, in Section \ref{sec:appli}, the proposed estimators are applied to a multi-fidelity aircraft design dataset.
+Finally, in Section \ref{sec:appli}, we demonstrate the proposed estimators on two multi-fidelity datasets: to estimate a proportion in an aircraft design dataset, and a Conditional Value-at-Risk on an electromagnetic dataset.
+For readability, all proofs are collected in the supplementary material, in Appendix \ref{sec:proofs}.